By Patricia Carrington, PhD

 In this sense, it can be a good sign, but one must be experienced with EFT to take advantage of it.

-The reason for this kind of paradoxical reaction -- the opposite of what you might expect -- is that EFT is such a powerful technique that sometimes matters can get worse before they get better because the process itself releases underlying feelings that you might have hidden even from yourself.
+The reason for this kind of paradoxical reaction—the opposite of what you might expect—is that EFT is such a powerful technique that sometimes matters can get worse before they get better because the process itself releases underlying feelings that you might have hidden even from yourself.

-We often find that underneath a somatic (bodily) symptom, for example, there is a strong emotion which is expressing itself through that symptom because for some reason that emotion cannot be dealt with openly.
+We often find that underneath a somatic (bodily) symptom, for example, there is a strong emotion that is expressing itself through that symptom because for some reason that emotion cannot be dealt with openly.